CristinaMendonca/30-seconds-of-code/CONTRIBUTING.md

 ## Snippet creation

-After installing the integration tools, you can run the following command:
+After installing the integration tools, use your system's terminal/command line to go to your local copy of the 30 seconds repository (e.g., "C:\Users\User\Documents\GitHub\30-seconds-of-code\") and run the command:

 ```sh
 create-new-snippet <my-snippet-name>
 ```

 Replace `<my-snippet-name>` with the name of the snippet you are adding.
+You can then find the new snippet markdown file with the name you chose in the snippets folder, inside your local copy of the 30 seconds repository.
+Use any text editor you like to edit the snippet markdown file.

 ## Snippet guidelines